How Plants Solve Their Transportation Needs

 A plant that depends upon wind pollination needs to make an incredibly large number of pollen grains, because only a miniscule fraction of the grains will actually land on an appropriate pistil.
 These pollen grains are often extremely small, allowing them to float long distances on the wind.
 Tiny grains have a second advantage as well — the plant spends much less energy and material on the production of each grain.
 But these tiny, tiny grains of pollen don’t get along so well with humans; those that land in our noses can cause allergies.
 In contrast, larger grains of pollen — such as those from insect-pollinated flowers — usually don’t bother us.

-For seeds plants, water is seldom an important method for the transport of pollen.
+For seed plants, water is seldom an important method for the transport of pollen.
 But for the many kinds of plants that do not produce seeds — such as ferns, mosses, and kelp — water is usually the critical medium that enables sexual reproduction.
 For these plants, the male gametes are not enclosed in tough shells the way that pollen grains are.
 In fact, in many of these plants the male gametes can swim, making them more similar to animal sperm cells than to pollen.

 We have now looked at the critical role of transportation at two stages in the life cycle of plants — seed dispersal and pollination — and we have seen that in seed plants, the two most important methods of transport are to hitch a ride with an animal, or to float away on the wind.
 However, plants are under no obligation to be consistent.
 For example, dandelions rely on insects to transport pollen, but on wind to transport seeds.
 Oak trees rely on wind to transport pollen, but on nut-hoarding rodents and birds to move the seeds around.